tel: +48 22 499 98 98

 • Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-• Health risk to health from tiny fragments of magnets are risky, in case of ingestion, which is particularly important in the aspect of protecting young children.
-Furthermore, small elements of these magnets are able to hinder the diagnostic process in case of swallowing.
+• Possible danger associated with microscopic parts of magnets can be dangerous, in case of ingestion, which is particularly important in the aspect of protecting young children.
+Additionally, miniscule components of these magnets have the potential to complicate diagnosis in case of swallowing.

 Neodymium magnets can demagnetize at high temperatures.